 Thank you so much to our Tour de Cure community for supporting and sharing our previous episodes.
 We are so interested to be able to keep in close contact with what our researchers are working on, and being reminded of Tour de Cure’s first priority, which is cancer research, prevention and support for those on a cancer journey.

-Sally will give us an update on the Prostate Cancer Specialist nurses program run Australia-wide.
-And we’ll talk to Jeff about a TdC funded Prostate Cancer project, Thera-P.
+Sally gave us an update on the Prostate Cancer Specialist nurses program run Australia-wide.
+Jeff also gave us an update on a TdC funded Prostate Cancer project, Thera-P.

 Check out our previous Webinars here

 Our first webinar was hosted by Paul Mirabelle, Chair of the Research, Support and Prevention Committee and TdC Board member with Children’s Cancer Institute (CCI) panellists Prof Michelle Haber AM and Prof Richard Lock.

 During this interview, Paul finds out what the Institute is doing in the face of the COVID-19 crisis, and how their teams continue to work on translational research to improve outcomes for cancer patients undergoing treatment.

 Our second webinar Matt Clarke spoke with Kendra Overall and Tegan Davies from Camp Quality.
 We chatted about how families are coping with COVID-19 and what Camp Quality is doing to improve this period for them, and the launch of a new digital platform, the Happiness Hub and the #positivitypandemic.

 Check out our third lunchtime webinar from the series ‘Cancer doesn’t sleep, and neither do we'.